 Diabetes, Cushing’s disease, and kidney disease

-These diseases— diabetes, Cushing’s disease in dogs, or kidney disease— cause tremendous thirst.
+These diseases—diabetes in dogs, Cushing’s disease in dogs, or kidney disease in dogs— cause tremendous thirst.
 Since dogs with these conditions drink more water, urination increases.
 It’s simply an input-output equation.
+If your senior dog can’t get outside to relieve his or her full bladder, a little urine may leak out.

 Urinary tract infection (UTI)